zuricode/messaging-program/README.md

 -------------------

 This is a very simple Windows CLI client-server program that allows messages to sent between multiple clients and a server.
-NOTE: This app only caters for 4 client connections before the server shuts down!

 Functionality:
 - Open the Server.